Igor Abramovych: Career

 From 2007 to 2012, Abramovych held senior positions in a construction holding company.

 2012-2015 — Deputy Chairman of the Board, PJSC “CONCERN AVEC AND CO”.

-2015-2016 — Shareholder and President, energy generating company LLC “DV Naftohazovydobuvna Kompaniia”.

 2016-2017 — President, engineering company “INTER ENERGY GROUP”.

 From 2017 to 2019, Abramovych was engaged in the development of his business areas.

 Business

 Igor Abramovych's primary business directions are gas production, alternative energy, gas and electricity trading, road construction, residential and commercial properties construction and development, information technologies (IT), stock markets.

-In 2015 he founded oil-and-gas producing company LLC “UkrgazInvest”.
-Afterwards, 50% of the stake in the company was sold to Cascade Investment Fund of Vitaliy Khomutynnik.